Why does FNPSS exist?

 FNPSS operates with the support of the BC First Nations Leadership Council, but as an initiative within the First Nations Summit Society (FNS), and all funding for FNPSS flows through FNS.
-FNPSS has received funding from Indigenous Services Canada (ISC) and the BC Ministry of Indigenous Relations and Reconciliation (MIRR), as well as other sources for specific projects.
+FNPSS has received funding from various sources, including the Government of Canada and the BC Ministry of Indigenous Relations and Reconciliation (MIRR), as well as other sources for specific projects.

 Does FNPSS provide consultant services to communities?

 FNPSS does not provide consultant services to First Nations communities, however we have a wide network of experts and depending on your needs, we may be able to help connect you with someone that meets them.
 We do not recommend or ‘vouch’ for any given consultant or individual.
 We can also offer our Management Training Academies (MTAs) or other tailored training in communities.
-Please contact us at email@example.com for more information.
+Please contact us for more information.

 Can the FNPSS come to my community to deliver training?

 Why hasn’t FNPSS offered any Financial Management Training Academies (MTAs) recently?

 As part of our commitment to ensuring we do not duplicate efforts of our partner organizations, rather than develop and offer unique financial management training, we recommend BC First Nations access the training available from the Aboriginal Financial Officers Association of BC (AFOABC) and First Nations Financial Management Board (FNFMB).

 What happened to FNPSS between 2012 and 2017?